leeleavitt/cellTypePredictor/README.md

 ![](./misc/cellClassPrediction.png)

 **Figure 12:** This shows a single neuron cell class prediction to each of the four models (amck, image, r3j, ramck).
 The y axis represents the probability score from each model assigned the the neuron.

+Additionally a set of cell classes that struggled a definition were the L3, L4, L5, L6.
+The dominate model for most of these was the image.
+I hope to incoperate a better image for the next round.
+For example, I'd like to use the image which has the roi overlayed on top of the image.